lionelmace/ibmcloud-training/lab7-devops/tekton/README.md

-Change this line by adding some text (Hello Philippe for instance)
+Change this line by adding some text (Hello 'your-name' for instance)

 ![image-20211116083917943](images/image-20211116083917943.png)